 Shade Tolerant Turf

-This type of turf is usually slightly lighter green in colour than the rest.
+This type is usually slightly lighter green in colour than the rest.
 It grows slower and requires less mowing and watering.

 Shade Tolerant Turf usually has only one grass species, so if you look closely, all stalks will look the same.

-You can use shade tolerant turf for shaded lawns, play areas, golf courses, orchards and other wooded areas.
+You can use shade tolerant grass for shaded lawns, play areas, golf courses, orchards and other wooded areas.

 Wildflower looks pretty ordinary at first.
 However, there are many different plant species that it consists of, which you will notice in several weeks.
-It grows to about knee-height with wildflowers in it.
+It grows to between knee-height and waist-height with wildflowers in it.